Meet Our Team of Certified Athletic Trainers!

 During her free time, she enjoys Central Oregon activities, as well as photography and traveling.
 Recently, she went skydiving for the first time and is looking forward to new adventures.

-High School Team
+High School Team Physicians

 The following doctors donate their time and expertise to support young athletes.
 They volunteer hundreds of hours each year and work closely with their team’s athletic trainer to ensure injuries are diagnosed and treated properly.
 All other Center physicians also attend sporting events throughout Deschutes County to provide additional medical support for young athletes.

-Bend High School Team Physician
+Culver High School

-Mountain View High School Team Physician
+Madras & Mountain View High Schools

 Concussion Medical Director